dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmMergeMWLMatchingKey:

     :ref:`Merge MWL Matching Key <dcmMergeMWLMatchingKey>`",string,"Specifies attribute of received object to lookup MWL Item used to coerce request attributes.
 If absent, request attributes of received objects will not be coerced.
+If PatientID is selected as matching key, Patient ID and Accession Number or Study Instance UID shall be considered in querying MWLs.
+If ScheduledProcedureStepID is selected as matching key, Scheduled Procedure Step ID and Study Instance UID  shall be considered in querying MWLs.
 Enumerated values: PatientID, AccessionNumber, StudyInstanceUID or ScheduledProcedureStepID.

     (dcmMergeMWLMatchingKey)"
     "